 Many students eat lunch at school and responsible behaviour is expected.
 Our Pizza Program is offered on Thursdays on a pre-ordered basis.
 Our PAC also offers one Hot Lunch per month.
-Five adults supervise the hallways and classrooms during lunchtime.
-Student monitors assist in classrooms, Grades 1-4.
+Six adults supervise the hallways and classrooms during lunchtime.
 Students who bring lunch are expected to remain on the property.
 Students who would normally eat lunch at school and who need to leave the school grounds for any reason must have a note from home giving them permission to do so.
 They are also required to sign in and out at the office.

 Students requiring medication for special circumstances, (e.g. allergies, migraines) must have a Request for Administration of Medication Form signed by a doctor and kept on file in the office.
 Two epipens are required for anaphylactic students.
 An authorized person will then be allowed to administer the required medication.
 Otherwise, no drug or remedy will be supplied to students (in particular, aspirin or any similar substances).

 Many older students are bringing cellphones to school.
 We need to know the whereabouts and ensure the safety of your child at all times when they are in our care.
 Please do not make arrangements with your child directly, please contact the office.

 If it is necessary for your child to carry a cell phone, it needs to be turned off and kept in his/her backpack at all times throughout the school day.

 Students are discouraged from bringing expensive toys, games, electronics, etc. to school because of the possibility of damage or theft.
 Every personal item a student has at school should be properly labeled.
 We cannot take responsibility for the loss or theft of a treasured item.